goosewobbler/package-versioner/README.md

 }
 ```

+**Behaviour:**
+- When `packages` is specified, **only** packages matching those patterns will be processed
+- When `packages` is empty or not specified, **all** workspace packages will be processed
+- The `skip` option can exclude specific packages from the selected set

-**Note**: Package discovery is handled by your workspace configuration (pnpm-workspace.yaml, package.json workspaces, etc.).
-The `packages` option only filters which discovered packages to process.
+**Note**: Your workspace configuration (pnpm-workspace.yaml, package.json workspaces, etc.) determines which packages are available, but the `packages` option directly controls which ones get versioned.

 ### Package-Specific Tagging